MMAR: Towards Lossless Multi-Modal Auto-Regressive Probabilistic Modeling: Introduction

-Recently, several attempts have been made to address the continuous nature of images by combining image diffusion transformers and text auto-regression within a unified transformer architecture~\citep{transfusion, monoformer}.
-Although this approach, exemplified by Transfusion~\citep{transfusion} and MonoFormer, demonstrated superior performance compared to discrete token auto-regressive methods for images, it is crucial to acknowledge that the inherent nature of image diffusion prevents this approach from leveraging complete image modeling capability when it comes to image understanding tasks, as shown in fig. \ref{fig:intro}-(B).
-The root cause is that image diffusion will encode different parts of image information into different noise levels~\citep{ddpm}.
-For example, at low noise level, the model tends to solve an image enhancement task, while at high noise level, the model is only suitable for extracting rough image morphology and layout.
-Intuitively, image-to-text tasks need to take clean images as input to maintain complete visual information.
-However, due to the nature of diffusion modeling, this will only invoke the hidden representations that are related to the image enhancement task according to its low noise level, resulting in insignificant help for image-to-text tasks.
+Recent efforts on leveraging continuous image tokens include transfusion~\citep{transfusion} and MonoFormer~\citep{monoformer}.
+They combine image diffusion transformers and text auto-regression within a unified transformer architecture, and demonstrates superior performance compared to image discretization approaches.
+However, when we reproduce and analyze this approach, we find it has difficulty utilizing complete image modeling capability for image understanding tasks when only the clean image is input to the model.
+As shown in Fig. \ref{fig:transfusion_analysis1}, the best performance of different image understanding tasks are achieved at different non-zero noise levels.
+Especially, the object localization task even prefers very noisy inputs.
+This counter-intuitive phenomenon reveals that, diffusion models encode different parts of image information into different noise levels.
+At low noise level, the model tends to solve an image enhancement task, while at high noise level, the model is only suitable for extracting rough image morphology and layout~\citep{ddpm}.
+Intuitively, image understanding needs to take clean images as input to maintain complete visual information.
+However, due to the nature of diffusion modeling, this will only invoke the hidden representations that are related to the image enhancement task according to its low noise level, resulting in insignificant help for image understanding.
 Adding some noise to the input image would help invoke more semantic representations, but at a cost of image information loss.
 To ensure a full utilization of the image modeling capacity learned by image diffusion, it is necessary to input the images of all noise levels, but with tremendous computational overhead.
 This dilemma hinders transfusion-like models perform well for visual understanding tasks.